 - A systems failure leading to permanent loss of HR data spreadsheets

 - A hacker unleashes a spyware packet, enabling them to access your entire data estate at will

 - A departing manager ‘goes rogue’ and downloads your customer contact file before she leaves

-You might be familiar with what constitutes towards a data breach, but still uncertain about what data breaches you need to report.
-Here, we have outlined practical advice on what to do in the event of a personal data breach.
+You might be familiar with what constitutes a data breach, but still be uncertain about what you need to report.
+Here, we have outlined practical advice on what to do in the event of an incident occurring.

 All personal data breaches must be recorded in an internal register of data breaches.
 For each breach, your internal record should answer these questions:

 - What happened and when?

 - How did it occur?